yuxili19/VulMine/README.md

 harmful responses with a 95% success rate while reducing response time by 86%.
 These findings reveal crucial weaknesses in existing alignment methods, highlighting an urgent need for improved vulnerability detec- tion and robust safety alignment strategies.
+The Appendix of our paper are presented [here](Appendix.pdf)

 ## Installation